-Department.
-In the areas where johads are built in clusters, surrounding areas have become lush green and rapeseed yellow; wells had water at 3-4 m; the number of diesel pumps had begun soaring, and small streams and rivulets had begun flowing.
-The traditional institutions of managing water harvesting structures were beginning to be revived pretty much on their own; and there was an enhancing of water retention.
+TBS's works are cheap compared to government structures.
+A couple of middle-sized pucca bunds cost only around US \$ 700 each besides farmers' contributions.
+The same bunds would have cost US \$ 9-14,000 at least had they been built by the Irrigation Department.
+In the areas where johads are built in clusters, surrounding areas have become lush green and rapeseed yellow; wells had water at 3-4 meter; the number of diesel pumps had begun soaring, and small streams and rivulets had begun flowing.
+The traditional institutions of managing water harvesting structures were beginning to get revived pretty much on their own; and there was a enhancing the water retention.
 In Hammirpur, for instance, the land under the bund belonged to a private farmer; the village Gram Sabha persuaded him to give his land for building the bund and compensated him by creating a new holding by cutting up small pieces from the lands belonging to farmers in the submergence area.

 Several lessons emerge from the comparative experience of PRADAN and TBS.
-First, PRADAN's emphasis on building sustainable local institutions improved the quality of their work but checked the speed and scale of their work; in contrast, TBS's functional approach to building ad hoc local organizations helped them quicken and upscale their work.
-Secondly, building water-harvesting structures in clusters enhanced the impact of each in impounding water, checking flash floods and recharging the aquifer.
-Finally, as communities got involved in 'producing' water, new norms on water management, appropriation and use began to emerge which were absent when water was seen as gift from God.
+First, PRADAN's emphasis on building sustainable local institutions improved the quality of their work but checked the speed and scale of their work; in contrast, TBS's functional approach to building ad-hoc local organizations helped them quicken and upscale their work.
+Second, building water-harvesting structures in clusters enhanced the impact of each in impounding water, checking flash floods and recharging the aquifer.
+Finally, as communities got involved in 'producing' water, new norms about water management, appropriation and use began to emerge which were absent when water was seen as gift of God.